1.CAMPUS Asia Program

 A.The CAMPUS Asia Pilot Program is the name of an initiative promoted by the Ministry of Education, Culture, Sports and Science (MEXT) under the name "Re-Inventing Japan Project."
 It has been initiated through a collaboration between three countries, Japan, China and South Korea, to promote inter-university exchanges.
 10 participating universities in each country run programs jointly with partner institutions in the two other countries.

 The Graduate School of Public Policy, University of Tokyo (GraSPP) was one of the 10 Japanese institutions selected to start its own CAMPUS Asia Program in 2011.
 GraSPP has tied up with the School of International Relations at Peking University (SIS) and the Graduate School of International Studies at Seoul National University (GSIS) to form a consortium to create three-way foreign exchange programs and double degree programs.
+In 2021, the framework for exchange expanded to ASEAN, with the Lee Kuan Yew School of Public Policy (LKYSPP) of the National University of Singapore (NUS).

 Q2.Will I be able to take Chinese language and Korean language lessons while studying at PKU and SNU?